|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 6. Pam stated, "I have to get complete reassurance."

 This, of course, is something that is impossible because it demands that she controls the outcome.
 Therefore, would you agree that Pam’s anxiety over the possibility of loneliness would qualify as an unproductive worry?
 Think of a client you are currently treating.
-Would playing this track for him or her be beneficial to analyze the preceding six point analysis of Pam’s statement?
+Would playing this section for him or her be beneficial to analyze the preceding six point analysis of Pam’s statement?

 I felt that I could now examine what the costs and benefits were of Pam accepting uncertainty for unproductive worry.
 For example, I asked Pam to ask herself, "What are the costs and benefits to me of accepting that it’s possible that I have remain alone?"
 The benefits were that if she accepted it as possible—and accepted that she cannot eliminate possibility—then she didn’t have to take action on it.